Grilled Eggplant Caprese Salad With Balsamic Reduction

 When simmering the balsamic vinegar, I highly recommend switching the kitchen range hood on or opening a window.
 The smell of the vinegar can be quite strong, so try to keep the area ventilated while you prepare it.

 Once you’ve made the balsamic reduction, you can store any leftover in an airtight container in the fridge.
-When you remove it from the fridge to use it, you might find the reduction has set.
+When you remove it from the fridge, you might find the reduction has set.
 Place the container in a bowl of warm water to help soften it and then use as normal.

 To serve this salad, I would probably pair it with some grilled chicken or alongside healthy skewers that you have cooked on the barbecue.